-27.11 The United Nations System Chief Executives Board for Coordination is responsible for promoting coherence, cooperation and coordination in the policies, programmes and activities of the organizations of the United Nations system in accordance with their respective mandates and in response to the decisions of intergovernmental bodies.
-The Board, which is composed of the Secretary-General and the executive heads of all organizations of the United Nations system, replaced the former Administrative Committee on Coordination (established in 1946 by the Economic and Social Council in its resolution 13 (III)).
-CEB has established two high-level committees to assist it: the High-level Committee on Programmes, whose central role is to develop concerted and effective policies, strategies and guidance for the United Nations system to meet emerging challenges and issues relating to international cooperation and development; and the High-level Committee on Management, which elaborates policy and provides guidance to the organizations of the system on administrative, management and security and safety issues with system-wide relevance, promotes inter-agency cooperation and coordination on such issues and helps with the management of the common system of pay and benefits.
+27.12 The United Nations System Chief Executives Board for Coordination is responsible for promoting coherence, cooperation and coordination in the policies, programmes and activities of the organizations of the United Nations system in accordance with their respective mandates and in response to the decisions of intergovernmental bodies.
+The Board, which is composed of the Secretary-General and the executive heads of all organizations of the United Nations system, assumed the mandate of the former Administrative Committee on Coordination (established in 1946 by the Economic and Social Council in its resolution 13 (III)) in 2001.
+CEB has three pillars: the High-level Committee on Programmes, the High-level Committee on Management and the United Nations Development Group.
+The High-level Committee on Programmes supports policies, strategies and guidance for the United Nations system to meet emerging challenges relating to international cooperation and development.
+The High-level Committee on Management provides guidance on policies to, and promotes inter-agency cooperation and coordination among, the organizations of the system on administrative, management and security and safety issues with system-wide relevance and helps with the management of the common system of pay and benefits.
 The United Nations Development Group, which became the third pillar of CEB in 2008, is responsible for the coordination of country-level development operations.
-The CEB structure, with the exception of the activities of the United Nations Development Group, which is not financially supported from the budget of the CEB secretariat, is serviced and supported by a single, jointly financed secretariat.
+CEB, including the High-level Committee on Programmes and the High-level Committee on Management is serviced and supported by a single, jointly financed secretariat, while support for the United Nations Development Group is funded separately.